Tropical

 temperatures (SSTs) were near-average across much of

 the equatorial Pacific (Fig. T18).
-The latest monthly Nino indices were +0.6C for
+The latest monthly Nino indices were +0.2C for

-around the Date Line and was enhanced near Indonesia (Fig. T25).
-Collectively, these oceanic
+Meanwhile, tropical convection was enhanced over Indonesia (Fig. T25).
+Collectively,

-and atmospheric anomalies were consistent with ENSO-neutral conditions.
+these oceanic and atmospheric anomalies were consistent with ENSO-neutral

 For the latest status of the ENSO